GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 | RoboJoule  | Joule (contextualized) | Energy used by robotic labor             |
 | TokenTorqPotential        | TokenTorq/hour         | Robot’s capacity to process tokens       |

-A RoboJoule is to a Joule as a Newton Meter (a measure of physical torque) is to a Joule.
-It is a contextual framing of the same units for a specific use case.

 ---

 ### 2.2 Relationship Between Units